Edward Draper: Military career

+Mauritius

 In 1812, he came to Mauritius.
-In the same year, he founded the Mauritius Turf Club and initiated the first horse races.
+In the same year, he founded the Mauritius Turf Club and initiated racing at Champ de Mars Racecourse.
 For a short period he was appointed Chief Secretary in Bourbon Island.

 Back in Mauritius, Draper served in different capacities, namely as Chief of Police, Colonial Secretary, Collector of Customs, Civil engineer, Registrar of Slaves, Magistrate and Colonial Treasurer.

 In 1818, he was suspended by General Cage Hall but once more his powerful friends in England came to his rescue and Draper was reinstated.
 In 1822 he married a Mauritian lady named Lucie de Krivelt.
 Draper supported the Mauritian planters against the British official in respect of slaves trade and the abolition of slavery issues.

 Dismissed by Governor Nicolay in 1832, Draper was sent back to England.
 In 1836, he was back again in Mauritius, this time appointed Colonial Treasurer and Paymaster General.
 He died on 22 April 1841 and was buried at Riviere Noire.